tr00mb/api-kong-lambda-christmas/workshop/step3/step3.md

 - Role -> Choose an existing role
 - lambda-dynamo-execution-role
 - Copy the content of : api-kong-lambda-christmas/lambda-functions/getProductsDetails.py
+- Set up a environnement variable IMG_BUCKET with the value of your s3 bucket images directory

 ## create service, route and lambda plugin in kong